Quansight-Labs/ndindex/docs/slices.md

 a[start:stop:step]
 ```

-I will use these names throughout this guide.
+We will use these names throughout this guide.

 It is worth noting that the `x:y:z` syntax is not valid outside of square
 brackets.
 However, slice objects can be created manually using the `slice()`